Jonny-exe/binary-fractions/binary_fractions/README.md

  | isnan() -> bool
 ```

-Determine if object is not-a-number (NaN).
+Determines if object is not-a-number (NaN).

 **Arguments**: